-Yes/No If yes, then give details of the mechanism in brief Permanent workers Yes We have a well-defined grievance redressal mechanism in place.
-The grievance Other than Permanent workers Yes redressal policy outlines the procedure, responsibilities and timelines for addressing the concerns/complaints.
-The policy applies to all employees and workers including the third-party workers deployed at the company's premises.
-We encourage our Permanent employees Yes employees and workers to report any unethical incident or behavior and ensure Other than Permanent employees Yes conformity with our non-retaliation principle, which is mentioned in our Code of Conduct.
-Appropriate records are maintained in accordance with the policy.
-We have also constituted a Works Committee at our manufacturing facilities that
+Yes/No If yes, then give details of Permanent workers Yes We have a well-defined g Other than Permanent workers Yes redressal policy outlines t the concerns/ complaints the third-party workers d Permanent employees Yes employees and workers t Other than Permanent employees Yes conformity with our non- Conduct.
+Appropriate rec We have also constituted are unionised to discuss a benefits concerning emp discuss matters, which ar roles and responsibilities.